zeeshan-thedeveloper/Chat-Server/README.md

-# Express-js
+# Chat-server
-This template will be usefull to create an express js application.
+This will be used to integrate an chat service for customer care.